Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Coastal Carolina Stats and Trends

-- So far this season, the Chanticleers have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those matchups.
+- In Coastal Carolina's six games this year, it has four wins against the spread.

+- The Chanticleers have an ATS record of 4-1 in their five games when favored by 3.5 points or more so far this season.

-- Coastal Carolina's games this year have gone over the point total two times in five opportunities (40%).
+- Coastal Carolina's games this year have gone over the total in two out of five opportunities (40%).

-- When Coastal Carolina puts up more than 23.5 points, it is 4-1 against the spread and 6-0 overall.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team puts up more than 23.5 points.

-- In games that Coastal Carolina piles up more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.
+- In games that Coastal Carolina picks up more than 379.8 yards, the team is 4-1 against the spread and 6-0 overall.

 - The Chanticleers have three giveaways this season, while the Mountaineers have eight takeaways .